-Employees are eligible for small necessities leave if they have completed 12 months of service prior to commencement of leave, have worked at least 1,250 hours in the 12 months prior to the leave, and have not taken 24 hours of small necessities leave in the 12 months prior to the commencement of leave.
+Employees are eligible for small necessities leave if they have completed 12 months of service prior to commencement of leave and have worked at least 1,250 hours in the 12 months prior to the leave.
+Employees are required to use any unused paid time off (personal days, vacation days, or sick days) to remain in paid status during a leave under this policy, and use of such leave will run concurrently with leave under this policy.
+If no accrued time is available, small necessities leave will be unpaid.

 Where the need for a small necessities leave is foreseeable, the employee must request the leave not later than seven (7) days in advance.
 If the need for the leave is not foreseeable, the employee should provide notice as soon as practicable under the circumstances.